General Summary

 How Do We Get There?

-We formalise key roles and introduce simple training: safeguarding basics, data handling, case management workflow, and trauma-informed communication.
+Key roles are formalised and simple training is introduced, including safeguarding basics, data handling, case management workflow, and trauma-informed communication.
 Volunteer recruitment is strengthened with screening steps, role descriptions, and supervision.
 PHC structure provides the discipline for case triage and follow-up, while paid roles are introduced gradually as funding becomes available.

 Current Situation

-The project does not currently have stable formal income and is largely sustained through volunteer effort and personal resources such as mobile data and airtime.
-Spending is minimal but constant, and emergency needs can arise unpredictably (e.g., safety incidents, urgent support, device loss).
+The initiative does not currently have stable formal income and is largely sustained through volunteer effort and personal resources such as mobile data and airtime.
+Spending is minimal but constant, and emergency needs can arise unpredictably, including safety incidents, urgent support, or device loss.
 Financial records exist informally rather than through a structured organisation account and governance system.

 Future Vision